wyrover/Switch/docs/Downloads.md

 ## Other linux Distribution

-1. Install clang 4.0.0 or later
+1. Install clang 3.9 or later

    In order to build Switch, you first need download and install clang 4.0.0 or later.

    *Remarks: Verify if you can execute clang --version in terminal.*

-2. Install CMake
+2. Install CMake 3.2 or later

    After clang, to build Switch, you need to install the latest version cmake from [https://cmake.org/download](https://cmake.org/download/)

    *Remarks: Verify if you can execute cmake --version in terminal.*

-3. Install Doxygen
+3. Install Doxygen 1.8.13 or later (optional)

    After CMake, to generate Switch documentation, you need to install the latest version Doxygen from [http://www.stack.nl/~dimitri/doxygen/download.html](http://www.stack.nl/~dimitri/doxygen/download.html)

    *Remarks: Verify if you can execute doxygen --version in terminal.*

+4. Install gtkmm 3.0

-4. After installing Doxygen, you need to install gtkmm 3 on your system.
-See [https://developer.gnome.org/gtkmm-tutorial/stable/chapter-installation.html(https://developer.gnome.org/gtkmm-tutorial/stable/chapter-installation.html) for more information.
+   After installing Doxygen, you need to install gtkmm 3 on your system.
+See [https://developer.gnome.org/gtkmm-tutorial/stable/chapter-installation.html](https://developer.gnome.org/gtkmm-tutorial/stable/chapter-installation.html) for more information.
+The easy way is install from your linux distribution package manager like apt, yum or other.

+5. Install libuuid

+   After installing gtkmm 3.0, you need to install libuuid lib on your system.
+The easy way is install from your linux distribution package manager like apt, yum or other.

-5. After installing gtkmm, do the following in "Terminal" to Build and install Switch :
+6. After installing clang, CMake, Doxygen, gtkmm and libuuid, do the following in "Terminal" to Build and install Switch :

 ```shell
 cd /home/YourName/Switch